What Is Zoom? Everything You Need to Know

 3. Positive ROI

 We’ll break down the costs of using Zoom later in this article.
-But for now, just know that certain features can be used for free, while Zoom also offers paid plans with detailed feature sets.
-But even these won’t break the bank, assuring positive ROI for the organizations that use it.
+But for now, just know that certain features can be used for free, while Zoom offers paid plans with detailed feature sets.
+But even these won’t break the bank, assuring positive ROI for the organizations that use them.

 10 Handy Zoom Features